Adictya/app-builder-docs/docs/customization-api/api-reference/components-api.md

 ### ParticipantsPanelComponent: [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78)

-You can override the entire participantsPanel component by pasing in a [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78) under the `participanPanel` key to the `VideocallInterface Object`
+You can override the entire participantsPanel component by passing in a [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78) under the `participanPanel` key to the `VideocallInterface Object`

 You can import parts of default participantsPanel ui from the [SubComponents Library](/customization-api/api-reference/sub-component-library) accessible under the `customization-api` module to reuse them in your component.

-Use the example code given below showcasing a simple usecase of the api as a guide.
+Use the example code given below showcasing a simple use-case of the api as a guide.

 ```tsx {18-26} gh="https://github.com/AgoraIO-Community/App-Builder-Customization-API-Examples/blob/main/customization-api-example/apiexamples/customization/api/participants-panel.tsx"
 import { customize } from "customization-api";